LasseWolter/honours-project-21-22/Research/research_review.md

 > use both spectral features and prosodic information.
 This is not
 > very surprising as laughter is tailored on the human hearing
 > apparatus.

+> In addition, even if audio and video data based systems are
+> generally the most ecological, as they allow to monitor subjects
+> moving and interacting freely, these systems can raise privacy
+> concerns, especially in the case of applications for laughter
+> aware intelligent machines and interfaces.
+Individual wearable
+> systems using body movement data, relying on well-established
+> body movement-emotional state models, can help addressing
+> these concerns.

+- I understand this argument but disagree because wearable sensors are quite inconvenient and intrusive

 - more general reflection on the state of research back then
 - suggests the use of multimodal works combining studies on acoustic analysis, with the ones on respiratory and physiological changes as well as the ones on facial expression